 1. Aggressive Policy

 This policy, as the name suggests, is a high-risk one.
 Owing to the risk factors, returns are also higher.
-To follow this, a business must reduce the amount of current assets to the minimum possible.
+To follow this, a business must minimise its current assets or the amount of debt its owed to.

-This type of working capital policy is mostly followed by companies looking for a brisk growth.
+This type of working capital policy is mostly followed by companies looking for brisk growth.

 2. Conservative policy